jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 `validator` interface.
 To call the function ensure the model you're attempting to decode implements `validator`.

 To demonstrate how this works, let's add a request model for creating a user.
-We will only add a single validation rule now and you can add more rules later as needed.
+We will only add a single validation rule now, and you can add more rules later as needed.
 Inside the `request.go` file, add the following code:

 ```go
 // createUserRequest represents the input model for creating a user.